Dimer models and group actions: Construction of symmetric dimer models

 Let $H$ be a finite subgroup of $\GL(N)$ and $\Delta$ be an $H$-invariant lattice polygon in $M_\bR$.
 A \emph{corner} of $\Delta$ is a point on the boundary of $\Delta$ such that $\Delta$ is not defined by one linear inequality in any neighborhood of that point.
 Our strategy for constructing a symmetric dimer model is the following:

 \begin{enumerate}[(1)] \item Embed $\Delta$ into an $H$-invariant polygon $\Deltatilde$, which is the characteristic polygon of a consistent symmetric dimer model $\Gtilde$.
-To find such a dimer model $\Gtilde$, we enlarge a small example by a linear transform by \pref{lm:UY}, and cut off its corners by using \pref{pr:Gulotta} if necessary. \item If there exists a corner $\frakc$ of $\widetilde{\Delta}$ not in $\Delta$, then remove the orbit $H\cdot \frakc$ and take the convex hull of the rest.
-When we consider only one corner, this corresponds to removing edges in the dimer model $\Gtilde$ using the special McKay correspondence as in \cite{Ishii-Ueda_DMSMC}. \pref{pr:chop0} allows us to do the operations symmetrically, under some conditions on $\widetilde{\Delta}$. \item Repeat the second step until we obtain $\Delta$. \end{enumerate}
+To find such a dimer model $\Gtilde$, we enlarge a small example by a linear transform by Lemma \ref{lm:UY}, and cut off its corners by using Proposition \ref{pr:Gulotta} if necessary. \item If there exists a corner $\frakc$ of $\widetilde{\Delta}$ not in $\Delta$, then remove the orbit $H\cdot \frakc$ and take the convex hull of the rest.
+When we consider only one corner, this corresponds to removing edges in the dimer model $\Gtilde$ using the special McKay correspondence as in \cite{Ishii-Ueda_DMSMC}.
+Proposition \ref{pr:chop0} allows us to do the operations symmetrically, under some conditions on $\widetilde{\Delta}$. \item Repeat the second step until we obtain $\Delta$. \end{enumerate}

-The dimer model $\Gtilde$ in the first step must be constructed so that the lattice polygon $\Deltatilde$ satisfies the conditions in \pref{pr:chop0} in each step of corner removal.
+The dimer model $\Gtilde$ in the first step must be constructed so that the lattice polygon $\Deltatilde$ satisfies the conditions in Proposition \ref{pr:chop0} in each step of corner removal.

 To find a suitable polygon $\Deltatilde$ and a dimer model $\Gtilde$, first note the following obvious fact:

 \begin{lemma} Let $G$ be a consistent dimer model on $T=M_\bR/M$ whose characteristic polygon is $\Delta \subset N_\bR$, and $\Mtilde$ be a sublattice of $M$ of finite index.
 Then the $M/\Mtilde$-cover $\Gtilde$ of $G$ on $\Ttilde \coloneqq \Mtilde_\bR/\Mtilde \cong M_\bR/\Mtilde$ is a consistent dimer model, whose characteristic polygon $\Deltatilde$ is $\Delta$ considered as a lattice polygon in $\Ntilde_\bR \cong N_\bR$. \end{lemma}